 Supervision training participants will be able to:

-• Understand the paramount role of supervision in recovery settings.
+- Understand the difference between personnel-management and coaching supervision in recovery settings.

-• Know the boundaries of supervision and define the limits of our lane.
+- Know the boundaries of personnel-management and coach supervision and define the limits of our lane.

-• Define supervision as servant leadership and develop working knowledge of the ABCs of servant leadership: clear goals, strength-based, motivational listening.
+- Define management as servant leadership and develop working knowledge of the ABCs of servant leadership: clear goals, strength-based, motivational listening.

-• Understand the supervisor’s obligation to set a positive culture.
+- Understand the personnel manager’s obligation to set a positive culture.

-• Students will understand the specialized boundaries and nuances of supervising in a peer setting
+- Students will understand the specialized boundaries and nuances of management and supervising in a peer setting.

 A program of VAMHAR